KxSystems/docs/docs/wp/data-loaders/index.md

 ```

-#### N number of slave processes
+#### N number of worker processes

-The tasks sent from the master can be broken down to:
+The tasks sent from the orchestrator can be broken down to:

 -   read and save task
 -   index task
 -   merge task
 -   move table task

-Each slave will read, transform, map and upsert data to a relevant schema and to track the index of the file.
-Each slave will save its own file in a folder in a temporary HDB directory and each file will be enumerated against the same sym file.
-This enables concurrent writes to disk by the slaves.
-Callbacks will be used so the slave can update the master with success or failure of its task.
-In order to maintain sym file integrity each slave returns a distinct list of symbol values, which the master then aggregates into a distinct list and appends any new syms to the sym file.
+Each worker will read, transform, map and upsert data to a relevant schema and to track the index of the file.
+Each worker will save its own file in a folder in a temporary HDB directory and each file will be enumerated against the same sym file.
+This enables concurrent writes to disk by the workers.
+Callbacks will be used so the worker can update the orchestrator with success or failure of its task.
+In order to maintain sym file integrity each worker returns a distinct list of symbol values, which the orchestrator then aggregates into a distinct list and appends any new syms to the sym file.
 This ensures a single write occurs to the sym file.

-Once all files of a batch are loaded, the slaves will be tasked with merging a list of specific columns, sorting based on the index from the files saved and if necessary include any existing data from the HDB during the sort and merge.
+Once all files of a batch are loaded, the workers will be tasked with merging a list of specific columns, sorting based on the index from the files saved and if necessary include any existing data from the HDB during the sort and merge.
 Once the merge is complete the table will be moved to the HDB, during which all queries to the HDB will be temporarily disabled using a lockfile.

 :fontawesome-regular-map:
 White paper: [“Intraday writedown solutions”](../intraday-writedown/index.md)
 for similar solutions

-Slaves can be killed after each batch to free up memory rather than each slave running garbage collection, which can be time-consuming.
+Workers can be killed after each batch to free up memory rather than each worker running garbage collection, which can be time-consuming.

-The number of slaves to utilize will be use-case specific but some key factors to consider include:
+The number of workers to utilize will be use-case specific but some key factors to consider include:

 -   Available memory and cores on the server
 -   Number of expected files per batch and their sizes in memory